liqd/thentos/docs/dev-howtos.md

 ```shell
 git submodule update --init
 ```
-And (assuming you're using sandboxes):
+And (assuming you're using sandboxes, and not stack):

 ```shell
 cabal sandbox add-source submodules servant/servant